 In order to assist in the effective transfer of communication, CCCK has a dedicated email server that is to be utilized by all faculty members.
-All new faculty members (Adjunct & Full-time) should request the establishment of a CCCK email account.
+All new faculty members (Adjunct & Full-time) will be provided a CCCK email account.
 This account will serve as an official avenue for all College-related communication.